hpcugent/vsc_user_docs/mkdocs/docs/HPC/transcribe.md

 ## What is Transcribe

 !!! warning
-    The `Transcribe` application is currently only available to `gpilot` members.
+    The `Transcribe` application is currently only available to members of the `gpilot` user group.

 `Transcribe` is a non-interactive application that offers audio transcription based on `OpenAI` `Whisper` (and derivatives thereoff).